linuxus/conveyor-belt-deeplens/README.md

 ![](assets/AWS_DeepLens_1.png)

-5. Click on the device name and make sure that it shows *online* before proceeding the rest of the lab. *NOTE*: If the device does not show as "Online," please notify the instructor.
+5. Click on the device name and make sure that it shows *online* before proceeding the rest of the lab.
+*NOTE*: If the device does not show as "Online," please notify the instructor.

 ![](assets/AWS_DeepLens_2.png)
 ### Create Your Project

-1. Using your browser, open a **new tab** for AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
+1. Using your browser, open a **New Tab** for AWS DeepLens console at https://console.aws.amazon.com/deeplens/.
 2. Choose Projects, then choose Create new project.
 3. On the Choose project type screen
 - Choose Use a project template, then choose Object detection.